- Pause points

 - Suggested activities

-- How many of the six Olympian gods who were swallowed by Kronos can the class name?
-(Demeter, Hades, Hera, Hestia, Poseidon and Zeus)
+- Try asking how many of the six Olympian gods who were swallowed by Kronos the class can name (Demeter, Hades, Hera, Hestia, Poseidon and Zeus)

 - Hades, god of the Underworld, plays an important part in this story.
 What do the children imagine Hades would look like?
 What would it be like to be god of the Underworld?
 What might the Underworld look like?